jenkinsci/misc-info-tools-plugin/README.md

 ## Contributing

 This project is maintained in the following [Github Project](https://github.com/akalinux/misc-jenkins-info-tools).
 Please create a pull request to submit changes!

+Note, this will need to be changed if/when this is hosted by jenkins.

 ## LICENSE